inside top of book cover

 24a (22) Inflorescence is a single spike or raceme, the spikelets attached along an elongate axis or crowded on the axis at top of culm (plant may have multiple culms).. .

-24b Inflorescence of two or more spikes or racemes, either crowded finger-like near top (Fig. 4F, below) or spaced out along the culm (Fig. 4B above, two right-side drawings) .. .
+24b Inflorescence of two or more spikes or racemes, either crowded finger-like near top (Fig. 4E, below) or spaced out along the culm (Fig. 4B above, two right-side drawings) .. .
 [26]

 ~~~~ ~~~~~~~~~~~~~~~~~~~~~~~~~

-25a (24) Spikelets lacking awns (as in Fig. 4A above); OR awns are extended tips of lemmas or glumes and very short, not any longer than the supporting bract .. .
+25a (24) Spikelets lacking awns (as in Fig. 4A above); OR awns are extended tips of lemmas or glumes and short, less than the length of the supporting bract .. .

 25b Most spikelets on the single spike or raceme have awns that clearly exceed the spikelet in length .. .